Tongcheng/4741_TrendTrade/README.md

 ### Currently the criterion we will examine is for all 3-month windows combined, we look at the histogram of r (the correlation coefficient).

+So the histogram of r using 1 day google Trend information with Google

 # Midterm Conclusion and Future plans